jsiegenthaler/homebridge-eosstb/README.md

 ```
 Because you are a helper, I need your feedback

-# TO-DO as of 02.02.2020
+# TO-DO as of 13.02.2020
+* Test gb connections for Virgin Media
-* Test with profiles - try and find a way to get the EOS box profile channels
+* Test with profiles - try and find a way to get the EOS box profile channels so that the channel list can be reduced to your profile channel list
 * Re-write the plugin to get the right Homekit icon.
 I hate the House icon
-* Test gb connections

 # Recent Achievements
 13 Feb 2021: Got the Telenet session working finally.
 This plugin now works properly with the Telenet TV-Boxes in Belgium.